A35 road: 1922 - Road classification

 The road number was created with the 1922 classification of roads in the United Kingdom.
 At that time its western terminus was on the then A30 in Heavitree, Exeter.
 In 1966 the section from Charmouth to Exeter was de-trunked and renumbered to A3052, with the A35 directed over the former A373 to Honiton, terminating at the then-new A30 Honiton Bypass.
 This added the narrow 220 ft long Charmouth Tunnel to the route, built in 1832 to avoid the summit of Thistle Hill.

 1987/88 - Building of Dorchester and Bridport Bypasses

-The A35bis a main route along England's south coast, and is congested.
+The A35 is a main route along England's south coast, and was congested.
 To help solve the congestion, sections of the A35 were upgraded between Honiton and Poole.
 In 1969 the Ministry of Transport recorded the case for bypasses around Bridport and Dorchester.
 The 2.4 mi bypass to the south of Bridport opened almost two decades later in 1987, followed by the 3.7 mi bypass to the south of Dorchester in 1988.